Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 * Structs can be used to initialize arrays

-* Structs can contain arrays[], but currently accessing via $struct.arr[] is not yet possible -> this will be allowed very soon
+* Structs can contain arrays[], but currently accessing and via $struct.arr[] is not yet possible -> this will be allowed very soon, a workaround is to assign the array to an object and access the object instead.

 Example:
 ```c